Universal Pensioner Benefits: Post Budget Update

 income tax (IT) and VAT, but she could still legitimately lower IT thresholds; this would undoubtedly be

-‘called foul’, though, since it would effectively raise the tax burden for ‘working people’.
+‘called foul’, though, since it would effectively raise the tax burden for ‘working people’ (whoever they are!).
 By

 Autumn 2025, though, we will be thoroughly inured to Labour’s broken